 Draft SDF was approved by Council on 28/11/2023 and had to be circulated and published for public inputs for 60 days period from second week of December onwards.
-But due to the closure of local newspapers and request to move advertisement to the period outside of the festive season the first date that the advertisement could be published was 23/01/24 which resulted in the delay planned schedule.
+But due to the closure of local newspapers and requests to move the advertisement to the period outside of the festive season the first date that the advertisement could be published was 23/01/24, which resulted in the delay planned schedule.